OCA/server-env/server_environment/README.rst

 When the default field is used, the field is made editable on Odoo.

-Note: a present key with an empty value do not fallback on the default field.
+Note: empty environment keys always take precedence over default fields

 Keychain integration
 --------------------